hvasbath/beat/docs/examples/Rectangular_tensile.rst

     Only for SMC:
     All the chain_*.csv/.bin files under the $project_directory/geometry/stage_* directories can be problematic for the operation system, e.g. on Clusters.
 Once a stage finished sampling these can be also deleted by setting the 'rm_flag' under the 'SamplerConfig.parameters'.
 The program will ask again once for safety reasons if the files are really supposed to be deleted.
 Once they are gone, they are gone!
-Restarting the sampling from that stage (see above) wont be possible anymore.
+Restarting the sampling from that stage (see above) won't be possible anymore.

 After that, several figures illustrating the results can be created.
 To do so the **kite** software needs to be installed and the original displacement data needs to be downloaded `here <https://github.com/hvasbath/fernandina_kite_container>`__.
 They need to be put into the specified data path given under "datadir" in the geodetic_config section of the configuration file.
 For a comparison between data, synthetic displacements and residuals for the two InSAR tracks in a local coordinate system please run::